 Without seeking validation from anyone, I’m doing it for myself.

 That’s when I know this lifestyle is sustainable because I’m doing it for the right reasons.

 Discipline is one of the most important attributes that stands between success and failure.

 That’s because discipline allows you to do things that you may not enjoy at the moment but will reward benefits in the future.

-This means investing your time doing things such as exercising, investing time to get better with women, or building a business without any immediate return.
+This means investing your time doing things such as exercising, getting better with women, or building a business without any immediate return.

-These activities might suck during the moment, but you’ll be grateful for them in the future.
+These activities might suck at the moment, but you’ll be grateful for them in the future.

 Exercising will allow you to have a higher level of physical health with more muscle, increased vascular strength, and mental capacity to deal with stress.